-All variable prices are levied on a per kilowatt-hour (kWh) basis except for the export charge which will be levied on a per kilowatt (kW) basis.
+All variable prices are levied on a per kilowatt-hour (kWh) basis.
 This reflects feedback from battery operators identifying potential scope to manipulate a demand-based export reward, that is, to receive a financial reward without a commensurate benefit to the network.